Mieczysław Broński: Early career

 The Bronski family were industrialists, who owned a cotton factory in Łódź.
-After leaving school in 1900, he emigrated to Munich to study at the Technical University of Munich, and later at the Munich University, and joined the Polish Progressive movement.
+After leaving school in 1900, he immigrated to Munich to study at the Technical University of Munich, and later at the Ludwig-Maximilians-Universität München, and joined the Polish Progressive movement.
 In 1902, he joined the Social Democracy of the Kingdom of Poland and Lithuania (SDKPiL), led by Rosa Luxemburg and Leo Jogiches.
 On the outbreak of the 1905 revolution, in February, he moved to Warsaw, to work first as a propagandist for the SDPKiL, then as a member of the Warsaw city party committee.
 In 1906, he edited the party newspaper Czerwony Sztandar ("Red Flag").
 He was arrested in Lublin in autumn 1906, and held in prison until the end of 1907.
-After his release, he emigrated to Switzerland, and joined the Social Democratic Party of Switzerland.
+After his release, he immigrated to Switzerland, and joined the Social Democratic Party of Switzerland.
 When the SDKPiL split in 1911, he joined the 'rozlamovist' faction, led by Jacob Hanecki and Karl Radek.

 Bolshevik career

 Bronski was a founder of the Zimmerwald anti-war movement, and a Polish delegate to the second Zimmerwald conference in Kienthal in April 1916.
 By then, he had become part of the Zimmerwald left, and an ally of the Bolshevik leader, Vladimir Lenin.
 By 1916, they were near neighbours in Zurich: it was Bronski who brought Lenin news in 1917 that the February Revolution had broken out in Russia.
 In June 1917, he reached Petrograd, where he joined the Bolsheviks, worked in the party's Agitprop department, and edited the Polish-language newspaper Trybuna.
 After the Bolshevik Revolution, in November 1917, he worked for the state bank, and April supervised the first conference for prisoners of war (such as Bela Kun and Josip Broz Tito) who had converted to Bolshevism.
 From March 1918 until November 1918 he was the acting People's Commissar of Trade and Industry and until spring 1919, he was Deputy People's Commissar for Trade and Industry.
 In 1919, he was sent to Germany as an agent of Comintern, and addressed the founding congress the Young Communist International in a beer hall in Berlin in November 1919, and took part in a secret communist conference in Frankfurt and was a member of the Western Europe Secretariat.
 However he was very critical of Paul Levi's leadership of the Communist Party of Germany during the Kapp Putsch and was then recalled to Moscow.

-In 1920–24, he was the Soviet envoy in Austria, but was in Germany during the attempted revolution known as the March Action, but left soon afterwards.
+From 1920 to 1924, he was the Soviet envoy in Austria, but was in Germany during the attempted revolution known as the March Action, but left soon afterwards.
 In 1924, he returned to Russia and held a senior post in the People's Commissariat for Finance.
-In 1927–37, he was Professor of Political Economy at Moscow University.
-From 1928 he was a full member of the Communist Academy and was also a senior researcher at the Institute of Economy at the Academy of Sciences of the Soviet Union.
+From 1927 to 1937, he was Professor of Political Economy at Moscow University.
+From 1928, he was a full member of the Communist Academy and was also a senior researcher at the Institute of Economy at the Academy of Sciences of the Soviet Union.